Our most common search themes:

 Positive and Negative Connotations

 A word can have a positive or a negative connotation.
 For example:The denotations of the words difficult and challenging are similar.
-However, their connotations are very different.
+However, their connotations are different.

 - Difficult (negative connotation) (This suggests there are problems ahead.)